dukesky/Deep-Learning-Projects-Include-basic-CNN-and-RNN/README.md

 ## HW2

-In this homework, I implement a Multi Layer Perceptron Neural Network in the [MNIST Dataset (http://yann.lecun.com/exdb/mnist/)],
+In this homework, I implement a Multi Layer Perceptron Neural Network in the [MNIST Dataset](http://yann.lecun.com/exdb/mnist/),